Poor People's Campaign: Building the camp

 The City initially scrambled to build shelters and meet basic needs of its initial 3000 residents.
 Many people volunteered to help construct shelters for the campaign's Building and Structures Committee, chaired by University of Maryland architect John Wiebenson.
+This group and students laid out plans for sanitation, transportation and meeting spaces while other volunteers assisted in setting up and running kitchens and health care services.
 The group struggled in choosing a name and a location for the demonstration, and did not decide on "Resurrection City" and the National Mall until two days before the arrival of marchers.
 In exchange for a permit to camp on the most famous strip of grass in the United States, the campaign agreed to limit the city to 3000 people and 36 days.
 Under the leadership of Walter Reuther, the United Auto Workers donated $55,000 to support the establishment of Resurrection City.

 The group was, of course, poor to begin with, and had now gambled on survival in a strange environment.
 The Baltimore Afro-American reported that the camp, receiving a flood of donations and volunteers, had reached a sort of equilibrium by Friday (May 24) of that week.
 It also reported the appearance of celebrity visitors, including D.C.
 Mayor Walter Washington, Illinois Senator Charles H. Percy, and prominent SNCC leader Stokely Carmichael.

 Reports surfaced quickly that some of the young marshals were bullying people, particularly white journalists who had been invited to cover the city.
 It also encountered confusion and criticism when Bernard Lafayette announced that Resurrection City needed $3 million, but couldn't convincingly explain why.